JabRef/jabref/docs/development-strategy.md

 * we document our design decisions using the lightweight architectural decision records [MADR](https://adr.github.io/madr/).
 * we review each external pull request by at least two [JabRef Core Developers](https://github.com/JabRef/jabref/blob/master/DEVELOPERS).

-Read on on our automated quality checks at [Code Quality](code-quality.md).
+Read on about our automated quality checks at [Code Quality](code-quality.md).

-## Continuos integration
+## Continuous integration

 Since end of 2019, we just use GitHub actions to execute our tests and to creates binaries.
 The binaries are create using [gradle](https://gradle.org/) and are uploaded to to [https://builds.jabref.org](https://builds.jabref.org).
 These binaries are created without any checks to have them available as quickly as possible, even if the localization or some fetchers are broken.
 Deep link: [https://github.com/JabRef/jabref/actions?workflow=Deployment](https://github.com/JabRef/jabref/actions?workflow=Deployment).